arstevens/BluetoothLogin/README.md

 ##What it is
 BluetoothLogin is a tool that allows you to log into the JarvisLabAssistant Alexa skill with just your phone and a bluetooth connection.
 This can be ported to work with other programs.
-All you need to do is change the action function
+All you need to do is change the action function,create your own ermrest table,and update the userlist.

 ##How it works
 This program works by scanning the network for open bluetooth devices and